WithSecureLabs/cloud-wiki/docs/azure/services/Microsoft_Purview_Information_Protection_Overview.md

 * Manually - done by users
 * Sensitive Info Type - Is a purview feature used to automatically discover sensitive data based on built-in or custom declared patterns.
 For example, Microsoft has over 200 built-in patterns to recognise different card, healthcare, identity information used across different regions.
 These patterns and their definitions can be found (here)[ https://learn.microsoft.com/en-gb/microsoft-365/compliance/sensitive-information-type-entity-definitions?view=o365-worldwide].
 * Machine learning - Trainable Classifiers is a Purview feature used to discover the data based on its content by examining any previous positive and negative data sample findings.
 More can be found (here)[ https://learn.microsoft.com/en-gb/microsoft-365/compliance/classifier-learn-about?view=o365-worldwide]
-The Data Classification tab contains sensitive Info type and trainable classifier configuration.
-From here, users can configure custom or review existing sensitive info types and patterns used for text recognition.

 ## Data Protection